cloudfoundry/app-autoscaler/src/metricscollector/README.md

 * logging: config for logging
  * `level`: the level of logging, can be 'debug', 'info', 'error' or 'fatal'

-To run the metrics-collector, use `../../bin/metrics-collector -c config_file_name'
+To run the metricscollector, use `../../bin/metricscollector -c config_file_name'

 ## API